XcalableMP/manual/en/distribute.rst

 .. image:: ../img/distribute/multi2.png

-When an asterisk symbol is given in the distribute construct instead of distribution type, the target dimension will remain undistributed.
+When an asterisk symbol is given in the distribute directive instead of distribution type, the target dimension will remain undistributed.
 In the following example, the first dimension will be distributed (block distribution) and the second dimension will remain undistributed.